bluemimmosa/MD5/README.md

 *text is a array to content of file or text. length is the file size in bytes or text length.

+the err contains error;
+	-1 if memeory allocation problems.
+	0 on succesfull hash caluclation.